Frequently Asked Questions

 Please arrive on time for your appointment, if you are running more than 20 minutes late, you will be considered a no-show and you will forfeit your appointment for the day.

-Refilling supplement prescriptions can be done through the online dispensaries at either Fullscript, Wellevate, or Xymogen.
+Refilling supplement prescriptions can be done through the online dispensaries at either Fullscript, Wellevate, or Wholescripts.

 For prescription refills at a pharmacy, please call Dr. Buck's office and leave a message with the prescription to be filled and the name of the pharmacy where it is to be filled.
 Allow 24 hrs for the refill to be called into the pharmacy.

-If an appointment is missed, it will be considered a no-show and the full amount of the visit will be charged.
+If an appointment is missed, it will be considered a no-show and a $50 fee will be assessed.

 The first appointment is an information-gathering appointment where Dr. Buck will walk with you through your health history, she will ask questions, review recent labs, provide some education as needed, and perform necessary physical exams.
 Please expect that your first appointment will be about 90 minutes in length.